Electrical work in schools

 1. Ministry’s Electrical Installations: Standards for Schools.

-These 2 standards are mainly used by electrical engineers, designers, consultants and contractors.
+These two standards are mainly used by electrical engineers, designers, consultants and contractors.
 However it is important that boards ensure your project manager is familiar with them, as most property projects involve some electrical work.